samarthtambad/keep-it-under/README.md

 # Keep It Under

-A card game I created that derives inspiration from Blackjack and Nim.
+An original two-player strategy card game I created that derives inspiration from Blackjack and Nim.
+The app is built using React.

 ## Rules of the game

-1. The first player picks a goal number (G) that serves as the threshold for the sum of values of cards played so far.
-2. The second player picks the number of cards (N) that will be distributed to each player.
+1. Pick a goal number (G: between 21 and 120) and pick the number of cards (N: between 8 and 26) to be dealt to each player.
+Then start the game.
-3. Each game will consist of two rounds where each player will get to play first.
-4. Each player is dealt (face up) N cards randomly picked from a deck of 52 cards (standard playing cards).
-Each card has an associated value (2-10 have corresponding value, J/Q/K have value of 10 and A can have a value of 1 or 11).
+2. Each player is dealt (face up) N cards randomly picked from a deck of 52 cards.Each card has an associated value (2-10 have corresponding value, J/Q/K have value of 10 and A can have a value of 1 or 11).
-5. The players take turns and play a card from their hand.
-The total value of cards played cannot exceed G.
+3. The first player will make the first move.
+Players take turns and play a card from their hand by dragging it from their hand to the game arena.
-6. The first player who gets the total to exactly G wins.
-A player loses if he/she gets the total to exceed G in which case the other player wins by default.
+4. The total value of cards played cannot exceed G. The player who gets the total to exceed G loses and the other player wins.

 ### Constraints

-1. 21 <= G <= 340
+1. 21 <= G <= 120
 2. G/5 <= N <= 26

 ## TODO